Show Boat (Hal Prince Version)

 Frank Schultz - Ellie's boyfriend, the villain in the Show Boat Troupe

-Julie LaVerne - Steve's mulatto wife, the leading lady in the Show Boat Troupe
+Julie LaVerne - Steve's wife, the leading lady in the Show Boat Troupe, multiracial

 Gaylord Ravenal - a handsome gambler